 Humility may be the foundation for all the other character traits.
 Augustine wrote, "If you plan to build a house of virtues, you must first lay deep foundations of humility."
 Humility could be easily defined as, "Not having a high regard of oneself – one's abilities and intellect, especially in areas of non-expertise and as compared to others."

-The problem, of course, is that our natural tendency is toward pride and arrogance, causing us to think too highly of our abilities and intellect, which can be very dangerous when it comes to investing.
-Proverbs 16:18 says, “Pride goes before destruction, and a haughty spirit before a fall.”
-If we don’t humble ourselves, the financial markets eventually will.
+The problem, of course, is that the natural tendency is toward pride and arrogance, causing us to think too highly of our abilities and intellect, which can be very dangerous when it comes to investing.
+Proverbs 16:18 says, "Pride goes before destruction, and a haughty spirit before a fall."
+If we don't humble ourselves, the financial markets eventually will.